lechefran/python_slam/README.md

 You can follow the installation steps using the provided link.
 Note that there may be problems that occur when following the installation process provided.
 In this repository's case, there was a need to modify the common.h file inside pybind11 where include statements such as *#include <Python.h>* had to be changed to *#include <python3.6/Python.h>* to work.
 Another change that had to be made was the inclusion of the *PYTHONPATH* of g2opy in the *~/.bashrc* file of the main directory to include g2opy for the program to work.
-This can be fixed by modifying the *~/.bashrc* file and adding the statement *export PYTHONPATH=$PYTHONPATH:path/to/g2opy*.
-Do not forget to run *source ~/.bashrc* afterward to update current path.
+This can be fixed by import the system-specific parameters and functions library using *import sys* and appending the directory path of g2o to the program.

 **Pygame**
 Pygame is a free open source library for making multimedia applciations that are built on top for the SDL library.
 It is highly portable and runs on